njjkgeerts/lyrics-scraper/README.md

 # Lyrics Scraper

-Tool for scraping lyrics from a certain website.
+Tool for scraping lyrics from a certain well-known lyrics website.

 ## Commands: